Last Updated on by

 Two big names with one of the higher quality jackets are Canada Goose and The North Face.

-Both brands’ winter jacket selections are impressive, similarly priced (on the high end), and popular for casual as well as sport wear.
+Both brands’ winter jacket selections are impressive, similarly priced (on the high end), and popular for casual wearing as well as sport wear.
 However, there are a couple differences between these two apparel companies that could lead you to prefer one over the other to stay warm.

 You could say that the Canada Goose brand is to Canada as The North Face is to the US.
 That being said, there are Canada Goose retailers throughout the US, particularly in the North.
 In particular, Amazon now has a robust selection here of Canada Goose jackets.

-The reason for this comparison is that Canada Goose is considered a “luxury” outdoor apparel brand, similar to how The North Face is labeled.
+The reason for this comparison is that Canada Goose is considered a “luxury” outdoor apparel wearing brand, similar to how The North Face is labeled.

 Canada Goose had very humble beginnings, having been founded nearly 60 years ago in Toronto.
 They originally specialized wool vest, raincoats, and suits designed for snowmobiling.
 In the ’70s the company changed to the “Canada Goose” name we know now as they began using goose down heavily as a fabric in their jackets.
 They’ve continued to grow tremendously, reaching numerous milestones all the way up to 2017 when they released a groundbreaking merino wool knitwear line specifically designed for active use.